mojs/mojs.github.io/docs/tutorials/usage-with-react.md

 There is also a [button example](https://codesandbox.io/s/mojs-react-example-kbikb?file=/src/Button.js) with a `Burst` animation using an object pooling array.

 ::: tip Usage with Server Side Rendering (SSR)

-Note that MoJS is a client-side library, and is not meant to be run on a server.
-So if you are using a library like Next.js or Gatsby, make sure not to run your MoJS code on the server, just on the client side.
-You can do this by using the `useEffect` hook like we did above, or using a dynamic import ([read more here](https://dev.to/vvo/how-to-solve-window-is-not-defined-errors-in-react-and-next-js-5f97)).
+Note that this is a client-side library, and is not meant to be run on a server.
+So if you are using a library like Next.js, Gatsby, Nuxt.js  or Angular Universal, make sure not to run your MoJS code on the server, just on the client side.
+How to do that differs from the library you are using.
+In React based libraries you can use the `useEffect` hook or a dynamic import ([read more here](https://dev.to/vvo/how-to-solve-window-is-not-defined-errors-in-react-and-next-js-5f97)).
 :::

 Happy animating!